About this series

 For example, in the context of agriculture and market systems development, intersectionality helps us see the types of discrimination a woman from a marginalized ethnic group may face when seeking access to extension services, land, credit, and participation in or leadership of agricultural groups.
 Her access to services, resources, and opportunities can be very different from that of a man from the same group or a woman from a majority group.

-This two-part series explores what it looks like to move from theory to practical application to systematically address the ways in which gender and other overlapping identify factors limit a pers access to, participation and benefit from development programming.
-Part one of discusses the experiences of applying an intersectionality lens to gender, youth, and social inclusion (GYSI) analyses in our projects in Colombia and Jamaica.
+This two-part series explores what it looks like to move from theory to practical application to systematically address the ways in which gender and other overlapping identify factors limit a person’s access to, participation and benefit from development programming.
+Part one of this series discusses the experiences of applying an intersectionality lens to gender, youth, and social inclusion (GYSI) analyses in our projects in Colombia and Jamaica.
 Part two discusses lessons learned from applying an intersectional lens to our work with youth in Serbia, Colombia, and Honduras.

 Applying an Intersectional Lens to Gender, Youth, and Social Inclusion Analyses – Lessons Learned from Jamaica and Colombia